NuongLe123/SQL_Case-Study-1-Danny-s-Diner/README.md

 <img width="769" alt="Screenshot_17" src="https://github.com/NuongLe123/Python_RFM_analysis/assets/168357450/1888b3f3-75a6-4e12-9dfa-194827926ac3">

 ### Assumptions:
-On Day -X to Day 1 (the day a customer becomes a member), each $1 spent earns 10 points.
+- On Day X to Day 1 (the day a customer becomes a member), each $1 spent earns 10 points.
 However, for sushi, each $1 spent earns 20 points.
-From Day 1 to Day 7 (the first week of membership), each $1 spent for any items earns 20 points.
+- From Day 1 to Day 7 (the first week of membership), each $1 spent for any items earns 20 points.
-From Day 8 to the last day of January 2021, each $1 spent earns 10 points.
+- From Day 8 to the last day of January 2021, each $1 spent earns 10 points.
 However, sushi continues to earn double the points at 20 points per $1 spent.
 ### Steps:
 - Create a CTE called dates_cte.
 - In dates_cte, calculate the valid_date by adding 6 days to the join_date and determine the last_date of the month by subtracting 1 day from the last day of January 2021.
-- From dannys_diner.sales table, join dates_cte on customer_id column, ensuring that the order_date of the sale is after the join_date (dates.join_date <= sales.order_date) and not later than the last_date (sales.order_date <= dates.last_date).
+- From sales table, join dates_cte on customer_id column, ensuring that the order_date of the sale is after the join_date (dates.join_date <= sales.order_date) and not later than the last_date (sales.order_date <= dates.last_date).
-- Then, join dannys_diner.menu table based on the product_id column.
+- Then, join menu table based on the product_id column.
 - In the outer query, calculate the points by using a CASE statement to determine the points based on our assumptions above.
 - If the product_name is 'sushi', multiply the price by 2 and then by 10.
 For orders placed between join_date and valid_date, also multiply the price by 2 and then by 10.
 For all other products, multiply the price by 10.
 - Calculate the sum of points for each customer.
 ### Result:
 <img width="311" alt="Screenshot_25" src="https://github.com/NuongLe123/Python_RFM_analysis/assets/168357450/1da3c17d-d31d-43e7-ad93-4656ab9fab3f">

 ### Result:
 - Total points for Customer A is 1,020.